 Average length: Two hours | How often is it released?
 Every Friday | Why should you listen?
 An expert film critic and lots of wittering

-If you're a film fan, you have to check out Mark Kermode and Simon Mayo's podcast.
-You may have heard it refereed to as Wittertainment, and it's essentially two guys who love cinema reviewing the week's releases and chatting in-between.
+If you're a cinephile, you need to check out Mark Kermode and Simon Mayo's podcast.
+You may have heard it referred to as Wittertainment, and it's essentially just two guys who love cinema reviewing the week's releases and chatting in-between.

-The show brings in a lot of massive stars, exhaustive film knowledge and one of the UK's best film critics to make a must-listen show about the latest releases.
-Plus, there's a great dose of Jason Isaac too.
+The podcast brings in plenty of massive celebrities, exhaustive film knowledge and one of the UK's best film critics to make one of the best podcasts about the latest releases.
+Plus, there's a great dose of Jason Isaac, too.

 The Football Ramble